-The public comment period for this permit action will occur from January 3, 2025, through February 3, 2025.
+The public comment period for this permit action was January 3, 2025, through February 3, 2025.

 OTHER GOVERNMENTAL AGENCIES WITH JURSIDICTION:

 The proposed project would be located on private land.
 All applicable state and federal rules must be adhered to, which, at some level, may also include other state, or federal agency jurisdiction.